-The Giving of the Torah
+Where is the Giving of the Torah in the Bible?

 “In the third month after the children of Israel had gone out of the land of Egypt, on the same day, they came to the Wilderness of Sinai.
 For they had departed from Rephidim, had come to the Wilderness of Sinai, and camped in the wilderness.
 So Israel camped there before the mountain.